MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 *Driver*: This is the *pairer* at the keyboard typing away.
 Despite what [NCIS](https://www.youtube.com/watch?v=msX4oAXpvUE) taught us, it's not actually useful or practical to have more than one person typing at the same time.

 *Navigator*: Sometimes called the *observer* (though this is inaccurate).
 This is the *pairer* that isn't currently *driving*.
 More details on this and the *driver* later.
-Generally, the *navigator* is responsible for figuring out the broader design or strategy, and guiding the *driver* in implementing that strategy.
+Generally, the *navigator* figures out the strategy, and guides the *driver* in implementing that strategy.

 *Development Environment*/*Station*: This is the environment in which the *pairing* is happening.
 Including: the desk, computer(s), keyboards, IDE.
-Anything that might improve or diminish the *pairing* *session* outside of the *pair* itself.
+Anything that might make the *pairing* *session* better or worse outside of the *pair* itself.

 *Solution*: The approach currently taken to either resolve the *problem* or explore it.